facebook/zstd/README.md

 An interesting feature of zstd is that it can qualify as both a reasonably strong compressor and a fast one.

-Zstd delivers high decompression speed, at more than >600 MB/s per core.
+Zstd delivers high decompression speed, at more than >500 MB/s per core.
 Obviously, your exact mileage will vary depending on your target system.

 Zstd compression speed will be configurable to fit different situations.
-The first version offered is the fast one, at ~250 MB/s per core, which is suitable for a few real-time scenarios.
+The first available version is the fast one, at ~250 MB/s per core, which is suitable for a few real-time scenarios.
 But similar to [LZ4], zstd can offer derivatives trading compression time for compression ratio, keeping decompression properties intact.
-"Offline compression", where compression time is of little importance because the content is only compressed once and decompressed many times, is therefore within scope.
+"Offline compression", where compression time is of little importance because the content is only compressed once and decompressed many times, will likely prefer this setup.

 Note that high compression derivatives still have to be developed.
 It's a complex area which will require time and benefit from contributions.